Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - Regulatory attacks :rofl:
 - ...

-NOTE:
+Notes:

 - long list of possible attacks
 - too long to fit into one lecture
 - baseline: get an audit from a respectable firm
-- publish your source code (security by obscurity is not securoty)
+- publish your source code (security by obscurity is not security)

 ---

 ## Pause

-NOTE:
+Notes:

 Piotr takes over to talk about making runtime calls from contracts and writing automated tests

 ---